How to buy Fletcher Building (FBU) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Fletcher Building Limited is a building materials business based in Australia.
-Fletcher Building shares (FBU) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. and has a market cap (total outstanding shares value) of $4.6 billion.
+Fletcher Building shares (FBU) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Fletcher Building has a trailing 12-month revenue of around $8.1 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Fletcher Building